hmdhszd/Hashicorp-Terraform-Associate-Certification-Resources/3- Input Variables.md

 ### Here are some examples of invalid variable names:

-Names that start with a number: 1_invalid_variable_name
+- Names that start with a number: 1_invalid_variable_name

-Names that contain spaces or special characters (space) (other than underscores): invalid variable name
+- Names that contain spaces or special characters (space) (other than underscores): invalid variable name

-Names that contain only numbers: 12345
+- Names that contain only numbers: 12345

-Names that are the same as Terraform reserved words, such as var, module, data, count, etc.
+- Names that are the same as Terraform reserved words, such as var, module, data, count, etc.

 __________________________________________________________________________________________

+When configuring a remote backend in Terraform, it might be a good idea to purposely omit some of the required arguments to ensure secrets and other relevant data are not inadvertently shared with others.

+What alternatives are available to provide the remaining values to Terraform to initialize and communicate with the remote backend?

+#### With a partial configuration, the remaining configuration arguments must be provided as part of the initialization process.
+There are several ways to supply the remaining arguments:

+- `Interactively on the command line`: Terraform will interactively ask you for the required values unless interactive input is disabled.

+- `File` (`-backend-config=PATH`): To specify a configuration file, use the -backend-config=PATH option when running terraform init.

+- `Command-line key/value pairs` (`-backend-config="KEY=VALUE"`): To specify a single key/value pair, use the -backend-config="KEY=VALUE" option when running terraform init.

 __________________________________________________________________________________________